Welcome

 Key Term: encumbrance

-A right or interest in land held by a third party that restricts the owner's ability to use or dispose of the property.
+Any right or interest in land held by a third party that burdens the owner’s use or ability to dispose of the land, such as covenants, easements, leases, and charges.

 Overriding Interests